Configuration File¶

 name: hyperopt_tpe

-supports a Gaussian process expected improvement search
+osprey supports a Gaussian process expected improvement search

 strategy, using the package GPy, with

-strategy: {name: gp}
+strategy: {name: gp}.

-param.
+url param.
 Example:

 strategy: